SpektraSystems/Red-Hat-Modernize-Apps/00-introduction.md

 Codeready Workspaces is a full featured IDE and provides language specific capabilities for various project types.

-Note the **Terminal** ption in Codeready Workspaces.
+Note the **Terminal** option in Codeready Workspaces.
 CLick on terminal and select **Open Terminal in Specific container**.
 Then select the default container to open the terminal.

 <kbd>![](images/AROLatestImages/openterminal.jpg)</kbd>
 <kbd>![](images/AROLatestImages/selectcontainer.jpg)</kbd>

 For the rest of these labs, anytime you need to run a command in a terminal, you can use the Codeready Workspaces Terminal window.

 <kbd>![](images/AROLatestImages/terminalopened.jpg)</kbd>